Forest-Economics-Goettingen/optimLanduse/README.md

 and meeting household needs higher than long-term profit and economic stability, pasture outperforms silvopasture in the immediate return scenario.
-Policies or development plans may consider these indicators key elements when promoting landscape development toward multi-functional landscapes.
+Policies or development plans may consider these indicators key elements when promoting landscape development toward multifunctional landscapes.

 ### The use of fixDistance